 Enable Find My Mac

 Find My aspect on Apple Devices allows you to retrieve your stolen or lost device.
-But if you are Preparing Mac For Sale, ensure the feature is turned off.
+But if you are Preparing a Mac For Sale, ensure the feature is turned off.

 First Thing First, Enable Location Services